postcss/postcss/docs/api.md

 ### `node.raw`

-Contains information to stringify node byte-to-byte as it was in origin input.
+Contains information to generate byte-to-byte equal node string as it was in origin input.

 Every parser saves its own properties, but default CSS parser use: